ChallengeSY/nebunoid/manual.md

 Patriarch Memorial is an artistic 25-level campaign, designed as a memory of the past.
 Moderate-Hard difficulty.
 Save points are present in every level up to level 23.
 No continues are permitted beyond this level.

 #### Fusion Designs
-Fusion Designs is a hybrid 20-level campaign.
-This campaign makes use of the newly introduced "brick fusion" mechanic, allowing for blocks of *any* shape.
-Save points are present in every level up to level 19.
+Fusion Designs is a hybrid 25-level campaign.
+This campaign makes use of the "fusion blocks" mechanic, allowing for blocks of *any* shape.
+Save points are present in every level up to level 21.
+From here on out, continues are disabled on the final level(s).
+(Unless specified otherwise.)

 #### Challenge Campaign
 The 30-level Challenge Campaign amps up the difficulty several notches by spamming strong blocks like it is hard to believe.
 Every level demonstrates one or more of the following: Invincible blocks, strong blocks (some will be bio-regenerative), and invisible blocks that may lead to any of the preceding elements.

 Additionally, save points appear less frequently than they did in previous campaigns; appearing every three levels starting with level 1, up to level 28.
-(Short: 1-28) As usual, the final level disallows continues.
+(Short: 1-28.)
+This is counter-balanced by the player starting with 5 lives instead of the usual 3.

 #### Ungated Adaptations
 This 40-level campaign was originally built as a trilogy of sets for a script-enhanced title.
 Although scripting itself is absent, this campaign takes near full advantage of Nebunoid's own mechanics in order to form an overpowering experience.
 Adding to the experience is how infrequent save points are; once per four levels (1-37).